|■_ In the aftermath of a school shooting, there’s often a call for hardening schools.|

 This is what schools can and should be—the heartbeat of a community, where kids learn, parents get involved, and everyone can play a part.
 Urbanist Jane Jacobs was a keen observer, back in 1961.
 She realized: More eyes on the streets make for safer cities.
 In this case, more adults on campus make for safer schools.

-“Hardening” schools is not the answer to safely raising healthy, happy, and kind children.
+“Hardening” schools is not how to design a safe school.
+It isn’t the answer to safely raising healthy, happy, and kind children.
 We need to soften the school’s boundary, making it more accessible and connected to people.

 With harder schools, we should only expect harder communities.
 More isolated communities.
 More skeptical communities.